Biodiversity and planning

 - dormice

-Legally, any development affecting these species has to be subjected to three tests under the Habitats Regulations.
+Legally, any development affecting these species has to be subjected to three tests under the habitats regulations.
 To satisfy these tests, planning applications need to include a survey for the relevant species; and if present a mitigation strategy which satisfactorily demonstrates that the proposal will not be illegal or adversely affect the species.

 Applicants should be aware that if protected species are not considered at the early stages, and before the application is submitted, their proposals may lead to significant delays further in the planning process.